Elession/Elession.github.io/content/posts/CRTO.md

 ## Exam

 Unlike the previous exam format required you to submit 6/8 flags in order to pass (at least from what I know), the new exam format requires to complete your operational objective with OPSEC considerations.
-This meant disruptive actions can prevent you from passing.
+This meant noisy actions can prevent you from passing.

 I took 2 attempts in total, passing on my 2nd one.